keyuncheng/keyuncheng.github.io/posts/readings/paper/atc/atc18-lrc-comparison.md

           weighted version of multiple failures, instead of just considering single failures

-* Experimental Comparison (TBD)
+* Experimental Comparison
+    * Codes compared
+        * RS, Azure-LRC, Azure-LRC+1, Optimal-LRC
+        * Xorbas is not implemented, as the coding parameters are not explicitly provided in the VLDB'13 paper except *(16,10,5)*; Plus Ceph doesn't support the local recovery for the global parity group from other local groups
+    * System
-    * In Ceph.
+        * Use Ceph.
 It is the only open-source distributed storage system that implements LRCs as part of its main distribution.
-LRC as a plugin in Ceph.
+Besides, Ceph supports online coding instead of replication first, then performs EC in the background.
+            * Use Jerasure for coding, LRC Plugin implemented in Ceph for Azure-LRC and Azure-LRC+1.
+            * It also discusses some implementation issues in Ceph: redundant data read; sub-optimal replacement OSDs (collision and handling with *straw2* algorithm)
+        * Ceph doesn't support local repair by default.
+Degraded read needs to retrieve *k* blocks.
         * Original optimal-LRC implementation.
-They implemented Optimal-LRC in Ceph, but haven't released the source code yet.
+They provide the constructions and coefficients
+        * Deployment: 20 nodes, each node has two OSDs: 40 OSDs.
+    * Metric: full-node recovery for single node
-    * For a given (n, k,r) combination, both ARC and NRC can predict which code will incur the highest and lowest repair costs.
+    * For a given (n,k,r) combination, both ARC and NRC can predict which code will incur the highest and lowest repair costs.
 At the same time, they are both inaccurate in their prediction of the actual repair cost.
     * Their results show that the reduction in the amount of data read for repair does not directly translate to a reduction in repair time.
 This is the result of additional bottlenecks in the system.
 Overall, the full-LRCs achieve the greatest reduction in repair time.
+        * The I/O bandwidth utilized by RS and LRCs are different, RS has a higher utilization; for LRCs, the system may not saturate the storage devices (**No breakdown**)
-    * This paper also compares the results for LRCs in different zones (rack), with local groups in each zone, and repaired locally.
-Data-LRCs and full-LRCs are expected to achieve the highest benefit in large-scale deployments, where sufficient I/O parallelism can be achieved within a single zone.
+    * It compares the results for LRCs in different zones (geographically different places), with local groups in each zone, and repaired locally.
+      LRCs are expected to achieve the highest benefit in large-scale deployments, where sufficient I/O parallelism can be achieved within a single zone.
+        * Why not use Optimal-LRC in the experiment for full-LRC?

 ## Strength